ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 2. User defined mode.
 In user define experiment you can run shell and API experiments.
 In user define experiments you can choose the platform as well as the experiment type.
 In user define experiments you need to provide input in order to run the experiments.

-<b> Note: </b> - Shell experiments require Cattle resources, that means your target resource must be backed by some kind of auto scaling mechanism.
+<b> <u> Note: </u> </b> - Shell experiments require Cattle resources, that means your target resource must be backed by some kind of auto scaling mechanism.
 E.g. in EC2 resource case the instance must be backed by ASG.
 In K8S resource case the pod must have a deployment with more than one replicas etc.

 [User define experiments](https://thalesgroup.github.io/chaos-engine/Core_Modules/experiment_manager/#user-defined-experiments)
 The parameter for a User Defined Experiment is a single object with two variables.
 The platformType variable should be the name of the Platform you wish to experiment on.
 The experimentCriteria variable requires an object of <b> <u> containerIdentifier, experimentMethods[], and optional specificContainerTargets[]</u> ,</b>, to identify the aggregate container group, the type of experiments to run, and any specific targets which may not be identical (i.e., a MongoDB Primary node).